-General information that describes each of the background databases of the BioFresh data portal will be stored in a socalled metadatabase.
-This includes information about the data provider and the related intellectual property issues, as well as characterising parameters like regional coverage and spatial extent.
-To supplement the BioFresh science workpackages the general metadata will be complemented with information about environmental and climate related parameters.
-Simple queries will enable Bio-Fresh partners to quickly identify the data potentially useful for their workplan in BioFresh.
+General information that describes each of the background databases of the BioFresh data portal will be stored in a so-called metadatabase.
+This includes information about the data provider and the related intellectual property issues, as well as characterising parameters sections as well as tooltips for further data field explanations are on-hand.

 The establishment of the metadatabase started in January 2010.
 Regarding the collection of the relevant metadata a questionnaire for internal and external data holders was developed.
-To prioritise data entry, fields are marked as mandatory/ conditional, recommended or optional.
-In terms of clearness and user friendliness fold-out sections as well as tooltips for further data field explanations are on-hand.
+To prioritise data entry, fields are marked as mandatory/conditional, recommended or optional.
+In terms of clearness and user friendliness fold-out